David Moyo: Club career

+Successful Scotland Spell

 After playing for St Albans, in July 2019 he signed for Hamilton Academical.
 On 29 December 2019, he scored his first goal for the club, the winning goal as Hamilton won 2–1 away to Motherwell in the Lanarkshire derby.
 In March 2020 he signed a contract extension with Hamilton until 2023.

 In November 2020, Moyo was called up for the Zimbabwe national team ahead of the African Cup of Nations qualifiers.

 In the 2021/22 season, Moyo provided the highest amount of assists in the Scottish Championship, tallying a total of 12.
-However, On 30 May 2022, Hamilton confirmed that they and Moyo had reached an agreement to release him from his contract.
+However, On 30 May 2022, Hamilton confirmed that they and Moyo had reached an agreement to release him from his contract after 93 appearances in all competitions across 3 seasons.

+Further Career

 On 8 August 2022, Moyo signed for Barrow on a one-year deal.
 On 29 December, he joined Barnet on loan until the end of the season, tallying a total of 7 assists and 1 goal in 16 appearances.
 He was released by Barrow after one season with the club.

 On 12 September 2023, Moyo joined Chorley on a deal until the end of the season.

-After a short emergency loan spell to Spennymoor Town at the end of the 2023/24 season, Moyo signed for fellow National League North side Alfreton Town on a 2 year deal.
+After a short emergency loan spell to Spennymoor Town at the end of the 2023/24 season, Moyo signed for fellow National League North side Alfreton Town on a 2 year deal in November 2024.
 He scored on his first appearance for the club, 13 minutes into his debut against King's Lynn Town.